jsmarier/midterm_project_eda/EN-template-for-analysis.md

 ## Foreword

+For this assignment, you must extract data from a dataset provided by the instructor.
+You must then clean and analyze the data, find a potential story idea, and create a visualization.
+Your assignment must clearly detail your process.
+You are expected to write about 1000-1500 words, and to include several screen captures showing the different steps you went through.
+Your assignment must be written with the Markdown format and submitted on GitHub Classroom.

 I have been assigning different versions of this project to my digital journalism and data storytelling students for a few years now.
 Its structure was inspired by the main sections/chapters of [*The Data Journalism Handbook*](https://datajournalism.com/read/handbook/one/).
 This version was further inspired by the [Key Capabilities in Data Science](https://extendedlearning.ubc.ca/programs/key-capabilities-data-science) program offered by the University of British Columbia (UBC).

 **Here are some useful resources for this assignment:**